Job Title: It’s Complicated

 Bricks are solid, reliable, and have clear shapes and boundaries.
-It’s absolutely important to have team members who are bricks, like the dependable backend developer who’s passion is server setup and management.
-Or the dedicated project manager who’s sole job is to keep the project on track.
+It’s absolutely important to have team members who are bricks, like the dependable backend developer whose passion is server setup and management.
+Or the dedicated project manager whose sole job is to keep the project on track.

 Everyone loves bricks.
 They conveniently fit into Excel cells, and project managers love that.
 But while it’s possible to build walls only using bricks, they’re not going to be as stable as they should be.
 This is what happens at rigidly-siloed organizations.
 Can brick-only organizations launch projects?
 Absolutely.
 Can these projects afford to be a lot sturdier?
 Absolutely.

 It’s important for projects to also incorporate people who serve as mortar.
 Unlike clearly-defined bricks, mortar peoples’ job responsibilities are murky.
 They fill in the gaps.
 They can float between high-level and in-the-weeds work and work with different disciplines.
 And while they might have a core concentration (the stem of the T), they have a solid understanding of most areas of a project (the cross bar of the T).
 Mortar people serve as the glue that helps hold the bricks together, which leads to sturdier projects.